SINTEF/dlite/doc/documentation_contributors.md

 The README files are intended to document the overall project or the content in a subdirectory.
 These should therefore render nicely on GitHub.
 Hence, use [Basic Markdown] or possible [GitHub-flavored Markdown].
-Keep the maximum line length at 79 characters so that the source file easily can be viewed in a 80 character wide terminal.
+For README files, keep the maximum line length at 79 characters so that the source file easily can be viewed in a 80 character wide terminal.

 The Markdown files in the `doc/` subdirectory are intended to be included in the sphinx-generated [online documentation].